SurveyMonkey/public_api_docs/includes/_users.md

-##Users and Groups
+##Users and Teams

-Use these endpoints to get user's account information, any [groups](http://help.surveymonkey.com/articles/en_US/kb/Groups) a user belongs to, and the account information for the group's owner and other members including their roles and whether or not they have accepted an invite into the group (are `active`).
+Use these endpoints to get user's account information, any [teams](http://help.surveymonkey.com/articles/en_US/kb/Groups) a user belongs to, the account information for the team's owner, and other members including their roles and whether or not they have accepted an invite into the team (are `active`).

+<aside class="notice">While our API uses the term group, SurveyMonkey's UI uses teams.
+These two terms refer to the same concept.
+Learn more about [teams in our Help Center](http://help.surveymonkey.com/articles/en_US/kb/Groups).</aside>

 ###/users/me